Latest in Research

 H.A.R.D.
 Hack

 After a trip to Round One, we were inspired to make different types of controllers to change the way we interact with browser-based games.
-I attempted to build an amplifier to detect EMG signals in the hand through four pennies attached to the wrist, but eventually the team decided to focus on a rhythm game using Infineon's CAPSENSE sensors and the SerialPort API.
+We demoed a rhythm game using Infineon's CAPSENSE sensors and the SerialPort API.
 We won second place for the Infineon challenge!